SoftFever/OrcaSlicer/doc/How-to-build.md

 ### Clone and Build

+  0. Make sure your Cmake Environment Variable is higher than Strawberry Perl Environment Variable.
+     - To check this, enter in your Environment Variables and look for `Path` in the System variables section.
+     - The CMake path `C:\Program Files\CMake\bin` should be before the Strawberry Perl path.
   1. Clone this repository:
      - If using GitHub Desktop clone the repository from the GUI.
      - If using the command line: